arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 Write a program which prompts the user for an integer, and then prints out the prime factorization of their response.

+## Task 5 (Bonus)

+Repeat task 3, but for doubles instead of ints.

+## Task 6 (Bonus)

+Create a class called `StringUtils`.
+In it, create a `boolean` method called `isPalindrome` which takes a `String` in as an argument and outputs `true` if the input is a palindrome, and `false` otherwise.

+(A `String` is a palindrome if it is character-wise "symmetrical"; the first letter is the same as the last letter, the second is the same as the second-to-last, and so on)

+Add to the `StringUtils` methods two more `boolean` methods called `isCapsLocked` and `isLowerCase`; they should each take a `String` as an argument, and should return `true` if every letter in the `String` is capital or lower case, respectively, and `false` otherwise.
+Non-alphabetic characters should be treated as neither capital nor lowercase.

+Finall, write a client class to test these methods.
+Your client class should prompt the user for inputs in an infinite loop.
+For each input, the program should check if the input is the value `"END"`, which should be used as a **sentinel** (i.e. a value denoting that a particular action should be taken) denoting that the program should terminate.
+If the input is anything other than `"END"`, the client should tell the user whether their input was a palindrome, whether it was all capital letters, and whether it was all lowercase letters.

+After the user enters the sentinel `"END"`, the program should tell the user:

+* How many palindromes they entered
+* How many caps-locked inputs they entered
+* How many lowercase inputs they entered

+It should then terminate.